 If you were given the following reasons for a previous cesarean and are considering a repeat cesarean, you might consider discussing the following with your health care provider:

-Dystocia: Dystocia refers to a long and difficult labor due to slow cervical dilation, a small pelvis, or a big baby.
-Many women who are given this reason for previous cesareans, deliver vaginally the next time around and tend to give birth to a larger baby than their first!
+Dystocia: Dystocia refers to long and difficult labor due to slow cervical dilation, a small pelvis, or a big baby.
+Many women who are given this reason for previous cesareans deliver vaginally the next time around and tend to give birth to a larger baby than their first.
 ACOG states that the effects [or difficulties] of labor with a baby more than 8 ¾ lbs have not been substantiated.

 There is not evidence that a large baby requires a cesarean.
 The pelvis and the baby’s head are not rigid structures and both mold and change shape to allow birth.
 During labor there are certain techniques that a woman can use to help open up the pelvis, thus allowing the birth of a large baby.
 For example, squatting increases the outlet of the pelvis by 10%.